Apply to study Materials Science

 From the Department

-Departmental Scholarship available to Home students – A fee waiver + £6000 pa towards your living costs.
+Departmental Scholarship is available to Home students – A fee waiver + £6000 pa towards your living costs.

 Ceres Scholarship - £5000 pa available to any undergraduate